pantheon-systems/terminus-build-tools-plugin/README.md

 #### Limitations

 - Automatic multidev deletion not working; test multidevs must be deleted manually
-- Commits to the Pantheon site are not pushed back to the GitLab repository
+- Commits to the Pantheon site are not pushed back to the BitBucket repository
 - Comments are not added to pull requests when multidevs are created

 ## Customization